Whatmore Surname

 Whatmore Family Population Trend historical fluctuation

-The prevalency of Whatmore has changed over time.
-In England the number of people carrying the Whatmore last name rose 166 percent between 1881 and 2014; in The United States it rose 1,638 percent between 1880 and 2014; in Wales it rose 1,171 percent between 1881 and 2014 and in Scotland it rose 2,400 percent between 1881 and 2014.
+The prevalency of Whatmore has changed through the years.
+In England the number of people bearing the Whatmore last name rose 166 percent between 1881 and 2014; in The United States it rose 1,638 percent between 1880 and 2014; in Wales it rose 1,171 percent between 1881 and 2014 and in Scotland it rose 2,400 percent between 1881 and 2014.

 Whatmore Last Name Statistics demography